aurelitec/injuredpixels-windows/README.md

 ## Download

-The latest stable version of InjuredPixels can be downloaded from http://www.aurelitec.com/injuredpixels/windows/download/.
+The latest stable version of InjuredPixels can be downloaded from [Aurelitec](https://www.aurelitec.com/injuredpixels/windows/download/) or [GitHub Releases](https://github.com/aurelitec/injuredpixels-windows/releases).
 You can download the Installation package, or a fully portable edition that does not require installation.
 InjuredPixels runs on Windows 10, 8, 7, Vista, and XP.

 ## Source Code